wso2/docs-mi/en/docs/reference/synapse-properties/transport-parameters/vfs-transport-parameters.md

             transport.vfs.ReconnectTimeout
          </td>
          <td>
             Reconnect timeout value in seconds to be used in case of an error when transferring files.
 Specify a positive integer.
-The default values is <code>30</code> seconds.
+The default value is <code>30</code> seconds.
          </td>
       </tr>
       <tr>